 It is the best part of 30 years since John Grimshaw, founder and leader of Sustrans, conducted a comprehensive study of the Billy Tail, with the recommendation that it should be upgraded to an all-weather path, enabling all types of users convenient passage at all times of the year.

-Hampshire County Council, owners of the land, purchased at a nominal sum from British Rail, following the closure of the railway in 1963, have consistently resisted this recommendation, generally citing its nature reserve status.
+Hampshire County Council purchased the Trail at a nominal sum from British Rail, following the closure of the railway in 1963.
+But they have consistently resisted this all-weather recommendation, citing its nature reserve status and the needs of horse riders.

 English Nature (now Natural England) then wished to impose a ‘managed retreat’ policy, thus allowing vulnerable sections of the Trail to be at risk from the tide.
 Once again, HCC took this as an opportunity to avoid contemplation of upgrading the trail, despite having by now upgraded the northern sections on the mainland, bowing to pressure from local residents.

-Fortunately, the power of Natural England to dictate policy towards the western coast of the Island has receded and the Environment Agency now have control, recently changing the policy to ‘hold the line’, meaning that the route of the Billy Trail will be protected.
+Fortunately, the power of Natural England to dictate policy towards the western coast of the Island has receded and the Environment Agency now have control.
+They may have even recently changing the policy to ‘hold the line’, meaning that the route of the Billy Trail will be protected.
 HCC, therefore, have no excuse not to upgrade the Trail, other than citing a lack of the necessary finance.

-It is to be hoped that the funding for the northern Island section will be found for the HB50 project and that this will lead to the real possibility that the whole Trail will be upgraded in the not too distant future.
+It is to be hoped that we can secure funding for the whole Trail to be properly upgraded in the not too distant future.

 An upgrade will not just benefit existing users, principally cyclists (75%), walkers (21%) and horseriders (4%), but also disability ‘buggy’ drivers and runners.
 Indeed, Mike Williams of Havant Athletics Club, organisers of the Hayling 10 and Rob Piggott, organiser of the Portsmouth Marathon, with both events using the Trail, are critical of the state of the Trail and fully support our upgrade campaign.